 Rub the pork roast with your choice of dried seasonings.
-Salt and pepper are standard seasonings, and you may choose to add dried herbs such as rosemary or sage.
+Salt and pepper are standard seasonings, but you might want to reduce your salt and substitute dried herbs such as rosemary or sage.
+According to the American Heart Association, healthy adults should consume no more than 2,300 milligrams per day.

 Set the roast on a cooking rack inside a roasting pan.

 Sear the pork.
 While searing may be accomplished in a large pan on the stove, oven searing requires fewer pots.
-To sear the pork, put it in the 450-degree oven for 25 minutes.
+To sear the pork, put it in the 450 F oven for 25 minutes.

-Lower heat to 325 F, and continue cooking the pork roast.
-According to the U.S. Department of Agriculture, you should figure on cooking bone-in pork roasts for 20 to 25 minutes per pound.
-A 5-pound roast, for example, will need between 100 and 125 minutes of total cooking time, which includes the searing time.
+Lower heat to 350 F and continue cooking the pork roast.
+According to the USDA Food Safety and Inspection Service, you should plan on a bone-in pork sirloin cooking time of 20 minutes per pound.
+A 5-pound roast, for example, will need about 100 minutes of total cooking time, which includes the searing time.

 Things You'll Need